mndk0076/mndk0076.github.io/README.md

 Declaration of Joint Authorship
 -------------------------------
 The work defined in this report is a joint collaboration project by Sukhdeep Sehra, Gurpreet Jhita, Matheus Almeida, and Kenneth Mendoza.
 The work specified is solely of our own creation and is expressed in our own words.
-We have clearly referenced all work with proper APA citatations with respect to the authors of the information.
-All work in this project is equally divided.
-Kenneth Mendoza was in charge of the development of the database, Sukhdeep Sehra was in charge of the design and construction of the hardware, Matheus Almeida worked on the overall layout and skeleton code of the mobile application and Gurpreet Jhita was in charge of designing and coding the admin website.
-Everyone has collaborated in all aspects of the deveplopent.
+We have clearly referenced all work with proper APA catenations with respect to the authors of the information.
+All references to previously existing work have been appropriately cited throughout this document.
+All work in this project is equally divided, though each of us worked on all aspects of the project together we managed to still put focus on our own individual parts of this project, the divided work is as follows: Kenneth Mendoza was in charge of the development of the database, Sukhdeep Sehra was in charge of the design and construction of the hardware, Matheus Almeida worked on the overall layout and skeleton code of the mobile application and Gurpreet Jhita was in charge of designing and coding the admin website.
+Everyone has collaborated in all aspects of the development.

 Approved Proposal
 -----------------